Solid Waste Planning and Recycling Act, 415 Illinois Compiled Statutes (ILCS) 15/1 to 15/12

 • Rules.
 Illinois has its own solid (nonhazardous) waste recycling rules.
 They include requirements for waste management plans, plastics coding, and plastic beverage cans.
 The hazardous waste recycling rules in Illinois generally follow the federal requirements with additional requirements related to mercury contained in automobile switches and thermostats.

-Illinois has joined the growing number of states with comprehensive electronics take-back legislation with the enactment of the Electronic Products Recycling and Reuse Act.
+Illinois has a comprehensive electronics take-back legislation with the enactment of the Electronic Products Recycling and Reuse Act.

 • Administration and enforcement.
-IEPA administers and ...
+The Illinois Environmental Protection Agency (IEPA) administers and enforces the hazardous and ...